placaille/segmentation-transfer/README.md

 #### Extracting frames

 Frames were extracted from the raw videos from the logs and downsampled from 640x480 to 160x120.
-Extracting every 10 frames of the downloaded videos provided a dataset of XXX images.
+Extracting every 10 frames of the downloaded videos provided a dataset of 11419 images.

 To extract the frames from the set of downloaded videos, simply use the following command.